-- (2) The candidate shall give in writing to the Registrar two months notice of intention to submit the thesis - (3) The thesis shall present an account of the candidate's own research.
-In special cases work done conjointly with other persons may be accepted, provided the Committee is satisfied about the extent of the candidate's part in the joint research. - (4) The candidate may also submit any work previously published whether or not such work is related to the thesis. - (5) Four copies of the thesis shall be presented in a form which complies with the requirements of the University for the preparation and submission of theses for higher degrees. - (6) It shall be understood that the University retains the four copies of the thesis submitted for examination and is free to allow the thesis to be consulted or borrowed.
+- 5. (1) On completing the program of study a candidate shall submit a thesis embodying the results of the investigation. - (2) The candidate shall give in writing to the Registrar two months notice of intention to submit the thesis. - (3) The thesis shall present an account of the candidate's own research.
+In special cases work done conjointly with other persons may be accepted, provided the Committee is satisfied about the extent of the candidate's part in the joint research. - (4) The candidate may also submit any work previously published whether or not such work is related to the thesis - (5) Four copies of the thesis shall be presented in a form which complies with the requirements of the University for the preparation and submission of theses for higher degrees. - (6) It shall be understood that the University retains the four copies of the thesis submitted for examination and is free to allow the thesis to be consulted or borrowed.
 Subject to the provisions of the Copyright Act, 1968, the University may issue the thesis in whole or in part, in photostat or microfilm or other copying medium.